Police Re-Enact Cosby’s Assault Interview for Jury

 When asked if he ejaculated on any occasion, Cosby responded, “No, sir.”

-He did, however, tell police about the night he and Constand lay in his hotel room bed together at the Fox Woods casino in Connecticut.
-“I held her in my arms and we talked,” Cosby had said, claiming that this lasted for two hours.
+[blockquote author=”Sgt.
+Richard Schaffer with the Cheltenham Police Department” style=”null”]Yeah, he’s a real gentlemen there, sir.”[/blockquote]

-Telling police he believed Constand had either “ADD or a learning disorder,” Cosby is quoted in the transcript as saying he felt like her “mentor.”
+Cosby is quoted in the transcript as saying he felt like Constand’s “mentor,” but that she appeared to suffer from a learning disorder.

-“Andrea was not able to connect things” or think clearly, he had told police, noting that he and Constand exchanged gifts during their relationship and spoke on the phone, even after she moved back to Canada.
+“Andrea was not able to connect things” or think clearly, Cosby had told police.
+He noted that he and Constand exchanged gifts during their relationship and spoke on the phone, even after she moved back to Canada.

 “Was this a social relationship or a romantic relationship with Andrea,” the police had asked Cosby in 2005.